sph-mn/sph-db/readme.md

 # about

-sph-db is considered feature complete and in beta as of 2018-10, you can try it and report any issues
+status: the library is feature complete and expected to work - feedback is appreciated. however, it has not yet undergone extensive use, so additional testing is encouraged.

 * license: lgpl3+